up-n-atom/8311/docs/posts/masquerade-as-the-att-inc-bgw320-500-505-with-the-was-110.md

 <!-- more -->
 <!-- nocont -->

+!!! warning "New Installations"
+    Keep the BGW320-500 or BGW320-505 in active service for roughly a week or two until fully provisioned and the installation ticket has been closed.

 ## Determine if you're an XGS-PON subscriber

 !!! info "2 Gbps or higher tiers"